Daniel-Fejdych/Web-Programming-Repository/README.md

 I will put anything I wish to publicly display in this repository.

 In the first few weeks, I experimented with writing html, css and js, after which I forked the JQuery open-source project into a new repository on 12/10/23.
+I then decided to focus on completing some projects, which you can see in the diffrent folders.
+These include RSS Feeds, Text editors, Drawing programs... ect.
 I will plan on creating multiple folders to organise my projects, each with the correct DOM structure.
 I do not give permission to use this code without contacting me at df2017@hw.ac.uk.